 The Nominating and Corporate Governance Committee is responsible for nominating persons for election as directors at each annual shareholders' meeting, making recommendations for filling any Board vacancies that may arise between meetings due to resignation or other factors and developing and recommending to the Board corporate governance policies and guidelines for Cintas.
 Cintas does not have a formal policy regarding diversity in determining director nominees.
 However, in nominating directors, the Nominating and Corporate Governance Committee takes into account, among other factors which it may deem appropriate, the judgment, skill, diversity, business experience and needs of the Board as its function relates to the business of Cintas.
 The Nominating and Corporate Governance Committee will consider nominees recommended by security holders in written correspondence directed to the Secretary of Cintas.
+The Nominating and Corporate Governance Committee evaluates the qualifications of candidates properly submitted by shareholders on the same basis as those of other director candidates.
 However, in no event shall any nomination made by a shareholder be binding on Cintas unless it is made in strict accordance with Cintas' Bylaws as they may be amended from time to time.
 A copy of the Nominating and Corporate Governance Committee Charter is available on our website, www.cintas.com, under Investors - Corporate Governance.

-Committee members: David C. Phillips (Chairman), Gerald S. Adolph, Gerald V. Dirvin, Joyce Hergenhan, James J. Johnson, Joseph Scaminace and Ronald W. Tysoe.
+Committee members: David C. Phillips (Chairman), Gerald S. Adolph, James J. Johnson, Joseph Scaminace and Ronald W. Tysoe.

-Meetings last year: Three
+Meetings last year: Four